-a.
-The following items will not be within $\underline{100 \mbox{ feet}}$ of a CEAP component:
+- a.
+The following items will not be within $\underline{100 \text{ feet}}$ of a CEAP component:

 - Blasting caps

 - Squibs

 - Explosives detonators

 - Any type of initiator/device

 - Pyrotechnics

 - Flame/blast producing devices

-b.
+- b.
 CEAP components will be in place for the minimum time necessary for required odor dispersion, search, and recovery.
 Collect explosive training aids immediately after the training period.

-c.
+- c.
 MWDs will not be allowed to touch/pick up any explosive training aid; additionally, explosive training aids should be planted in a manner where direct MWD contact is mitigated.

-d.
+- d.
 CEAP components will be kept under constant surveillance.

+- e.
+Buried Aid Precautions.
+Placement must be conducted in accordance with those procedures approved in advance by the base explosives safety and environmental offices as required.

+Preferred method is to avoid contact with the earth by placing aids in perforated containers, placed at the desired depth.